TritonDataCenter/rfd/rfd/0110/README.md

 should be built with the possibility of sharing information concerning resources and various tunable parameters in mind.

-#### Throttle Types
-In different contexts, we will want to be able to throttle based on different request properties.
-For example, there is good motivation for throttling on a per-user basis in muskie.
-In other contexts, we might want to throttle on the type of request (for example on whether it's a read or write of a metadata or an object).
-With the initial throttle design it will be useful to consider how requests might be filtered/selected by these various properties.
-We'll probably want generic logic to handle throttle of a subset of requests, and then separate self-contained logic for selecting the appropriate subset based on whatever filters the throttle has been configured with.

 #### Configuration
 Two big open questions concerning the implementation of *operator-configurable* throttling are: